 Although we were surrounded by restaurants, we opted to bring a few snacks on board for dinner and watch the sunset over the city from our own prime spot.
 Once you’re on board the Jackie O, you might find it hard to leave.
 I’d recommend just making yourself comfortable on board and asking the amazing crew to help with an order from any of the restaurants in the Waterfront, so you can enjoy as much time as possible on the boat.
 There are over 80 restaurants at the Waterfront, so whether you’re craving sushi or burgers, you won’t go hungry.

 If you’re prone to motion sickness (I am!) you’ll be pleased to know that the yacht is big enough and the waterfront is calm enough that you don’t really feel the motion of the ocean at all.
 Even during our second night, when the wind picked up and it started to rain, we slept like babies in our suites and hardly noticed any motion at all.
+Ever since stepping off the yacht I have been craving being back on it once more!
+We may have to contact Adventuress Luxury Catamaran when we visit San Diego next month to try another Yacht rental.

 Hosting events on board the Jackie O Yacht